 Statement of Organization

-At the time of filing the Certificate of Candidacy, a candidate for State or local office is also required to have established an authorized candidate campaign committee.
+At the time of filing the Declaration of Intent, a candidate for State or local office is also required to have established an authorized candidate campaign committee.
 This must be established prior to conducting any campaign finance activity.
-Download the Statement of Organization.
+File the Statement of Organization electronically now or download the Statement of Organization (Fillable PDF).

-The deadline to file the Financial Disclosure Statement, Petition, Certificate of Candidacy and filing fee are not required to be in person, however, they must be received by the election office by the deadline, and postmarks will not be accepted.
+The deadline to file the Financial Disclosure Statement, Petition, Certificate of Candidacy and filing fee are not required to be in person.
+The documents and filing fee must be received by the election office by the deadline, and postmarks will not be accepted.

-Please contact the Cecil County Board of Elections to receive the number of required signatures for the office that you are seeking.
-Download the Candidate Nomination Petition Information Page.
+File the petition containing the required number of signatures (PDF) for the office that you are seeking.

 Financial Disclosure Form